 Example: Southeast Asia loop planning (budget carriers + flexible days)

-A traveler might plan Bangkok as a hub, then connect to a couple of nearby destinations using low-cost flights where trains are slow or expensive.
+A traveler might use Bangkok as a hub, then connect to a couple of nearby destinations with low-cost flights where trains are slow or expensive.
 They can build each day around:

-• Morning: free temple/market walk or public parks
+• Morning: free temple or market walk, or public parks

 • Afternoon: one ticketed activity